 Since the initial involvement we have been instrumental in negotiating with the Government of the day to establish a regular site in Gawler Place (its current location).
 Through an approach to the Lions International Foundation (LIF) funds were obtained to build a kitchen in premises owned by St Vincent de Paul Society at Hawthorn and we provide additional funding from time to time to maintain the kitchen.
 The Club has also provided funding to purchase an additional van as the need for their services have expanded across the greater metropolitan area.

 In the early 1990s we commenced providing barbeques twice a year on a Sunday evening, subsequently increased to four nights per year and then increased to bi-monthly.
 In 2015, our Club committed to this project on a monthly basis.
+In Jun 2018, the Club had to reduce our commitment to quarterly due to other commitments.

 The clients of Fred’s Van look forward to coming because we provide a different meal for them.